Site uses cookies to provide basic functionality.

 0569e27 Protein, so far as we know, does not replicate itself all by itself, not on this planet anyway.
 Looked at this way, the [prion] seems the strangest thing in all biology, and, until someone in some laboratory figures out what it is, a candidate for Modern Wonder. (quote originally by Lewis Thomas) science D. T. Max

 2e6330b As the physicist Paul Davies puts it, 'If everything needs everything else, how did the communities of molecules ever arise in the first place?'
 It is rather as if all the ingredients in your kitchen somehow got together and baked themselves into a cake - but a cake that could moreover divide when necessary to produce more cakes.
 It is little wonder that we call it the miracle of life.
-It is also little wonder that we have barely begun to understand it. science chemistry Bill Bryson
+It is also little wonder that we have barely begun to understand it. chemistry science Bill Bryson

 e8a2690 What does it matter if two brains are isomorphic, or quasi-isomorphic, or not isomorphic at all?
 The answer is that we have an intuitive sense that, although other people differ from us in important ways, they are still 'the same' as we are in some deep and important ways.
 It would be instructive to be able to pinpoint what this invariant core of human intelligence is, and then to be able to describe the kinds of 'embellishments' which can be added to it, making each one of us a unique embodiment of this abstract and mysterious quality called 'intelligence. science Douglas R. Hofstadter